dalikewara/lodeh/readme.md

 - Link styles

+- Button styles.

+- Notice styles.

+- Table styles.

 ### How To Install

-- Download Lodeh, make link to Lodeh CSS file, and append Lodeh style classname into your HTML class tag.
+- Download Lodeh, make link to Lodeh's CSS file, and append Lodeh's style classname into your HTML class tag.

-- If you want to use SASS to manage CSS, make sure you have SASS installed in your machine first.
+- If you want to use SASS to manage the CSS, make sure you have SASS installed in your machine first.

 ### Author